-- In 1652 France entered the market. - Alonso de Cárdenas domination of the market came to an end in 1652 when Cardinal Mazarin of France decided to renew diplomatic relations with England and sent Antoine de Bordeaux as an agent. - During 1653 the two ambassadors fought to buy the remaining art works.
-Initially Bordeaux bought tapestries and thoroughbred horses but by 1653 he was buying paintings. - Perhaps the greatest masterpiece for sale was Raphael's The Holy Family, known as The Pearl. - The Spanish ambassador led the way in the first stage of the sale but on the secondary market.
+- Perhaps the greatest masterpiece for sale was Raphael's The Holy Family, known as The Pearl. - The Spanish ambassador led the way in the first stage of the sale but on the secondary market.
 He bought Raphael's The Holy Family ("The Pearl") originally valued at £3,000 for £2,600.
-Prior to the French ambassador entering the market de Cárdenas had said that 'The painting is well done, but so expensive that no one talks [of buying] it' and at that stage it had been marked down to £2,500. - Titian's St. Peter Enthroned and Pope Alexander X was valued at £250, the Spanish ambassador said it was dark and melancholy and not a painting of taste so he was able to judge between different Titians.
+Titian's St. Peter Enthroned and Pope Alexander X was valued at £250, the Spanish ambassador said it was dark and melancholy and not a painting of taste so he was able to judge between different Titians.
 Titian's Entombment of Christ was £600.
-Nine tapestries of the Acts of the Apostles were £3,969. - One of the creditors was Balthazar Gerbier who ran away when the Civil War started and returned and was able to weasel his way into the affections of Cromwell's government even though he had been knighted by Charles.
+Nine tapestries of the Acts of the Apostles were £3,969. - In the early stages the French were not involved but they entered during the second stage.
+One of the creditors was Balthazar Gerbier who ran away when the Civil War started and returned and was able to weasel his way into the affections of Cromwell's government even though he had been knighted by Charles.
 He wrote a pamphlet condemning Charles.
-Emperor Charles V with Hound was given to him to pay off his debt of £150 and he sold it to Spain (it is still in the Prado).
+Emperor Charles V with Hound was given to him to pay off his debt of £150 and he sold it to Spain (it is still in the Prado). - In 1650, 674 paintings were given to the creditors and many were sold to the Spanish ambassador.
+Ruben's Peace and War was valued at £100 and was given to a creditor. - By 1653 the market was saturated and prices went down but the French ambassador entered the market representing Cardinal Mazarin and prices went up.
+Colonel Hutchinson bought Titian's Pardo Venus for £600 in 1649 (it was given to Charles in 1623), he then offered it to the French ambassador for £4,200 and a few days later raised the price to £4,900 and sold it. - Some works were reserved for the Government including Mantegna's Triumphs of